 Sleep soundly on handcrafted repurposed rubberwood—upcycled from rubber tree plantations close to Thuma’s factories.
 They take sustainable sourcing to a new level, using only trees that have reached the end of their latex-producing years and would otherwise be discarded.
 The double-strength slats are made with Eco-fi recycled plastic felt, which eliminates those creaky bed noises.

-Each recycled bed frame is GREENGUARD Gold certified, built to last a lifetime, and plants one tree through One Tree Planted.
 Instead of styrofoam, recycled cardboard is used for protective packaging and their inbound shipping is carbon neutral.

 Birch

-Price Range: $499–$1,299
+Price Range: $249-$1,248

 Avocado

-Price Range: $900–$3,399
+Price Range: $399–$6,999

 Whether you want a minimalist platform with just legs, or a full headboard-frame combo, they have an option for you.
-A perfect middle ground is the Mid-Century Modern Bed Frame, which features a slatted platform to allow your mattress to the breathe without a box spring, but still has a little flair with a simple headboard.
+A perfect middle ground is the Mid-Century Modern Bed Frame, which features a slatted platform to allow your mattress to breathe without a box spring, but still has a little flair with a simple headboard.

 Avocado uses either reclaimed Douglas fir wood rescued from local sources in California, or FSC-certified solid walnut, pine, maple, and alder woods, finished with VOC and formaldehyde-free sealants.
+There’s also an adjustable bed frame made with metal, 100% GOTS organic certified cotton canvas, and rubberwood legs.

 Many bed frames are handcrafted in an FSC-certified Los Angeles woodshop, located within the brand’s GOTS-certified mattress factory.
 As a Certified B-Corp, production teams are paid living wages and enjoy progressive benefits, like family healthcare and three weeks of paid vacation.